Feed The Hungry

-	Once I watched a young child with a huge plate of rice and beans in front of him.
+Once, I saw a young child with a huge plate of rice and beans in front of him.
 I expressed to the principal at Port de Bonheur School that it was too much, she replied, "he hasn't eaten in days.

 Many children in Haiti show signs of malnutrition.
 A lot of children we photographed in May 2015 had orange hair, or orange colored roots which is a sign of malnutrition.
 It is hard for a child to fight off any illness or disease when they are so malnourished.
 A simple bacterial infection could be terminal.

-With the help from donations, Least of These will be providing a hot meal of beans and rice each day for lunch.
-This is rare in Haiti schools, but necessary for health, education, and future of the children.
-We will also be purchasing fish, vegatables, etc. from the locals.
+With the help from donations, Least of These will be providing a hot meal each day for lunch.
+This is rare in Haiti schools, but necessary for health, education, and the future of the children.
+We will also be purchasing fish, vegetables, etc. from the locals.
 We recently decided to continue to feed the children lunches during the summer while school is on summer break.
-We don't want the children to fall back into the malnurished condition they were in prior to the lunch program.
+We don't want the children to fall back into the malnourished condition they were in prior to the lunch program.

-The Least of These Foundation does not withold any adminisrative cost from your donation.
+The Least of These Foundation does not withhold any administrative cost from your donation.
 100% of your donation goes toward feeding the children.